IMPORTANT UPDATES, YOUR RIGHTS & RESOURCES

 Please note that this material was created by AILA and we are only sharing it for your information

-Risk of immediate termination of the humanitarian password
+Risk of immediate termination of the humanitarian parole

 What are the consequences of termination of the humanitarian parole